OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ## Host-specific concepts

-After you're familiar with the common concepts that apply to multiple types of add-ins, explore the host-specific documentation for the type of add-in you're building.
+After you're familiar with the common concepts that apply to all types of add-ins, explore the host-specific documentation for the type of add-in you're building.
 Each of these sections contains documentation specifically tailored to building add-ins for a specific Office host.

 - [Excel add-ins documentation](../excel/index.md)
 - [OneNote add-ins documentation](../onenote/index.md)